 Did you make this recipe?
 Be sure to leave a comment and rating below!

 - 1 cup Raw Cashews (150g)

 - 1 Tbsp Lemon Juice Optional

 - Add the cashews, lemon juice (if using) water and salt (if using) to the blender jug and blend until smooth.

-- You don't have to soak the cashews first unless you have a weaker model blender.
-If you do want/need to soak them then you can place them in a bowl, pour over boiling water from the kettle and leave to soak for one hour.
-They will then be very easy to blend if your blender is a weaker model.
+- You don’t have to soak the cashews first unless you have a weaker model blender.
+If you do want/need to soak them then you can place them in a bowl, pour over boiling water from the kettle and leave to soak for 15 minutes, then drain and rinse and continue with the recipe.

 - If you want a thinner cream you can add more water for a thinner consistency.
 The consistency in this recipe as written, is for a fairly thick cream which is perfect to dollop on top of various dishes or serve as a sauce with pasta.

 - The lemon juice adds a slight tang to this, which I love.
 But if you are wanting a more bland cream to be used in a recipe, you can omit the lemon juice for more of a ‘blank slate’ cream that is closer to a plain dairy cream.